Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: The Kuramoto--Sivashinsky Equation

+Because of the hyperviscous damping term $-u_{xxxx}$ in (\ref{eq:ks}), the magnitude of the Fourier modes quickly decays with $k$ for sufficiently large $k$.
+Therefore, it is possible to obtain accurate solutions of the KS equation by truncating the Fourier series in (\ref{eq:ksfm}).
+As shown in \cite{cvitanovic2010state}, a sufficiently accurate solution of (\ref{eq:ks}) with $L = 22$ can be obtained using a truncated Fourier series with $|k| \leq 15$, resulting in a 30-dimensional dynamical system for real and imaginary parts of $a_k(t)$, $k = 1, 2, \ldots, 15$.
+(We see from ($\ref{eq:ksode}$) that $d a_0 /dt = 0$, so that $a_0(t) = const$.
+Due to the so-called Galilean invariance of the KS equations, we can set $a_0(t) = 0$ for all $t$ without loss of generality \cite{cvitanovic2010state}).
+This system can be efficiently solved using the exponential time-differencing fourth-order Runge–-Kutta method (ETDRK4) \cite{cox2002jcop,kassam2005sjsc}, with accurate solutions obtained using the integration stepsize $h = 0.25$.

-Excluding the trivial equilibrium $u(x,t) = 0$, the set of detected coherent structures for this system consists of three equilibria, two travelling waves, and over $60\,000$ relative periodic orbits and pre-periodic orbits with periods $T^{p_i} < 200$ \cite{cvitanovic2010state}.
-This will be the set P$=\left\{p_i\right\}$ from which we will select a subset W of coherent structures using (\ref{eq:cover1}).
+Excluding the trivial equilibrium $u(x,t) = 0$, the set of detected recurrent patterns for this system, $\mathrm{P}=\left\{p_i\right\}$, consists of three equilibria ($i = 1,2,3$), two travelling waves ($i = 4,5$), and over $60\,000$ relative periodic orbits and pre-periodic orbits with periods $T < 200$, \cite{cvitanovic2010state}, ($i > 5$, orderer by increasing orbit period $T^{p_i}$).
+This will be the set from which we will select the minimal cover set W using the algorithm described in Section \ref{sec:algorithm}.